 Accounting automation trends

-Robert Half’s new report, Jobs and AI Anxiety, explores how technologies like cloud computing, software robots and virtual reality are already transforming workplaces.
+Robert Half’s recent report, Jobs and AI Anxiety, explores how technologies like cloud computing, software robots and virtual reality are already transforming workplaces.
 The future will see many more automation applications that will have an effect on traditional finance jobs.
 Some of the technologies that will disrupt accounting include the following:

 - Natural language processing (NLP) — NLP focuses on bridging the communication gap between humans and machines.
 It turns documents and speech into structured data and enables computers to speak or write in a way that sounds natural.